 Saving changes

-Changes in the drill down modal are saved automatically when you leave a cell, for example by pressing Enter, or Tab, or by clicking elsewhere.
+Changes in the drill-down dialog are saved automatically when you leave a cell, for example by pressing Enter, Tab, or by clicking elsewhere.
 Pressing Escape while editing a cell cancels that edit without saving.
-There is no Save button – close the dialog using the X button, by pressing Escape when no cell is active, or by clicking outside the dialog.
+There is no Save button — close the dialog using the X button, by pressing Escape when no cell is active, or by clicking outside the dialog.

 Data Collection provides two types of validation that can be executed during a data collection process: